First Responder Field - Olney Cropdusters

 Although there is no permanent concession stand at First Responder Field, the team partners with local food trucks, who will be parked down the right-field line for each game.
 Selection will vary by game and may or may not include a local beer vendor, but will generally be high-quality food if a bit on the pricier side.
 The Cropdusters post a list of the food vendors on social media before each home game, so check there if you want to know before you go.
 Water is available at the team store for $2.50 a bottle, but if you want to eat or drink anything else, you will have to buy it from one of the trucks.

 First Responder Field is a very basic stadium at the moment, as of the summer of 2022.
-In fact, it is not even really a stadium at all, more of just a field.
-There are a few hay bales fans can sit on, but other than that, fans will need to bring their own chair or blanket and set them up behind home plate.
-We recommend that fans either set up right behind the backup, or further back, on the hill.
+It is not even really a stadium at all, more of just a field.
+There are a few hay bales fans can sit on, but other than that, fans will need to bring their chair or blanket and set them up behind home plate.
+We recommend that fans either set up right behind the backup or further back, on the hill.
 Anywhere in between will have poor sightlines.
-In fact, the sightlines are not great from the hill either, but they are decent enough.
+The sightlines are not great from the hill either, but they are decent enough.
 The PA system is far too quiet, although the announcer is passionate and does a great job of getting fans involved when he can be heard.